matter-labs/zksync-lite-docs/docs/faq/intro.md

 can be reduced to a small fraction.

-UX-first crypto wallets like [Argent](https://www.argent.xyz/) or [Dharma](https://www.dharma.io/) aim to provide a banking alternative to entire societies. zkSync makes their mission accomplishable.
+UX-first crypto wallets like [Argent](https://www.argent.xyz/) or [Dharma](https://www.dharma.io/) aim to provide a banking alternative to entire societies. zkSync makes its mission accomplishable.

 The rise of DeFi opens many more interesting use cases. zkSync is here to unlock Paypal-scale for your project.